 What is it good for?
 If you have a heavy workload, the MacBook Pro has the power to handle it, no sweat.
 Video production, graphics and animation, serious data crunching—you name it, the MacBook Pro is built for it.
-The MacBook Pro isn’t as powerful as a desktop computer, but it is strong enough to serve as your only computer—it’s more powerful than some of the lower configurations of the Intel-based Mac Pro.
+The MacBook Pro is even strong enough to serve as your only computer—it’s more powerful than some of the lower configurations of the Intel-based Mac Pro.

 All this processing prowess comes at a price—the MacBook Pro is Apple’s priciest laptop.
-And it’s also its heaviest, with the 16-inch models pushing just past 4 pounds.
+And it’s also its heaviest, with the 16-inch models weighing 4.5 pounds.
 That may not sound like a lot, but imagine yourself on the road, meeting with people, working remotely.
 The weight wears on you as the day goes on.

 Macworld’s buying advice: Picking a MacBook Pro is a little complicated, not just because of the size differences, but the differences between the features offered within each size category.

-Because the new MacBook Pros rely on Thunderbolt 3, you’re going to need to stock up of adapters to connect items like an external display, hard drive, and more.
-We have a MacBook Pro Thunderbolt 3 adapter guide to help you find the ones you need.
+Because the new MacBook Pros rely on Thunderbolt, you’re going to need to stock up on adapters to connect items like an external display, hard drive, and more.
+We have a MacBook Pro Thunderbolt adapter guide to help you find the ones you need.